KristupasJon/ModernShutdownScheduler-Win/README.md

 # Modern Shutdown Scheduler

 ## Overview
-Modern Shutdown Scheduler is a sleek and user-friendly PyQt6-based application for scheduling system shutdowns.
-It features a modern UI with dynamic animations and color transitions based on the time of day.
+Modern Shutdown Scheduler is a sleek, super lightweight, and user-friendly PyQt6-based application for scheduling system shutdowns.
+It features a modern UI with dynamic animations and color transitions based on the time of day, and uses very little memory.

 <table>
   <tr>